 1 VHF digital selective calling

-1) Reset the equipment immediately;
+1) Follow the instructions on the radio screen, if applicable, or

+Switch off and switch on after 10 seconds, and follow the instructions on the radio screen, if applicable;

-2) If the DSC equipment is capable of cancellation,cancel the alert in accordance with the most recent version of Recommendation ITU-R M.493;
+2) If the DSC equipment is capable of cancellation, start the distress self-cancel operation in accordance with the most recent version of Recommendation ITU-R M.493;

 3) Set to channel 16; and

-4) Transmit a broadcast message to “All Stations” giving the ship’s name, call sign and maritime mobile service identity (MMSI), and cancel the false distress alert.
+4) Transmit a broadcast message to “All Stations” giving the ship’s name, call sign and maritime mobile service identity (MMSI), and cancel the false distress alert;

+Example of message:

+– the words “ALL STATIONS”, spoken three times;

+– the words “THIS IS”;

+– the name of the vessel, spoken three times;

+– the call sign or other identification;

+– the MMSI;

+– the words “PLEASE CANCEL MY DISTRESS ALERT OF” followed by the time in UTC.

 2 MF digital selective calling

-1) Reset the equipment immediately;
+1) Follow the instructions on the radio screen, if applicable, or

+Switch off and switch on after 10 seconds, and follow the instructions on the radio screen, if applicable;

-2) If the DSC equipment is capable of cancellation, cancel the alert in accordance with the most recent version of Recommendation ITU-R M.493;
+2) If the DSC equipment is capable of cancellation, start the distress self-cancel operation in accordance with the most recent version of Recommendation ITU-R M.493;

 3) Tune for radiotelephony transmission on 2 182 kHz; and

-4) Transmit a broadcast message to “All Stations” giving the ship’s name, call sign and MMSI, and cancel the false alert.
+4) Transmit a broadcast message to “All Stations” giving the ship’s name, call sign and MMSI, and cancel the false alert;

+For example of message see section 1.

 3 HF digital selective calling

-1) Reset the equipment immediately;
+1) Follow the instructions on the radio screen, if applicable, or

+Switch off and switch on after 10 seconds, and follow the instructions on the radio screen, if applicable;

-2) If the DSC equipment is capable of cancellation, cancel the alert in accordance with the most recent version of Recommendation ITU-R M.493;
+2) If the DSC equipment is capable of cancellation, start the distress self-cancel operation in accordance with the most recent version of Recommendation ITU-R M.493;

 3) Tune for radiotelephony on the distress and safety frequency in each frequency band in which a false distress alert was transmitted (see Appendix 15); and

-4) Transmit a broadcast message to “All Stations” giving the ship’s name, call sign and MMSI, and cancel the false alert on the distress and safety frequency in each frequency band in which the false distress alert was transmitted.
+4) Transmit a broadcast message to “All Stations” giving the ship’s name, call sign and MMSI, and cancel the false alert on the distress and safety frequency in each frequency band in which the false distress alert was transmitted;

+For example of message see section 1.

 Reasons: Expression of “implement distress self-cancel operation” is more explicit and specific than the expression of “cancel the alert”.

 4 Ship earth station